mehmandarov/mehmandarov.github.io/_posts/2023-10-17-cloud-security-principles-2.markdown

 * The cloud landscape is constantly changing, and threats evolve rapidly.
 This means that we need to monitor not only for known threats but also for anomalies.
 * Continuous monitoring and proactive incident response are essential to detect anomalies and respond swiftly to security incidents.
 * For example, use cloud-native monitoring tools your Cloud or platform provider provides.
+* Have good logging, but remember that more is not always better – log relevant information.

 ### Social Engineering
 _**Keywords**_: `people`, `human factor`

+* 82% of incidents are caused by human factors ([2022 Data Breach Investigations Report][4])
 * Creating secure applications also implies providing security training for the system users.
 * Social engineering and human factor has proven to be essential to creating secure applications.
 * Consider running security awareness campaigns and employee training from user and developer perspectives.